 How do the knowledge expectations for CFP professionals and FPSC Level 1 certificants differ?

 While both certifications draw from the same Body of Knowledge, the knowledge expectations for CFP professionals are broader, given that they must provide objective financial planning advice at the highest level of complexity required of the profession.
 Specifically, CFP professionals are expected to have greater depth of knowledge in areas including registered retirement plans, registered education and disability plans, taxation, insurance, and estate planning and legal aspects.
-View select examples of where CFP professionals are expected to have greater depth of knowledge.
+View the areas where CFP professionals are expected to have a greater depth of knowledge.

 FPSC thanks the many pioneers who contributed to this initial publication.